Myerchin Knives Frequently Asked Questions

 Here are the answers to the questions we get asked the most.

-What options do Myerchin offer in their rigging knife range?
+What options does Myerchin offer in their rigging knife range?

 • The range falls into 3 categories – Fixed Blade, Folding Blade and Multi-Tool.
 Within these ranges, there are other features to match the knife to your individual requirements.
 Below is a brief introduction to each type: –